mkreitze/morphGrains/README.md

 [0.06201, 0.14078, 0.39576, 0.47667, 0.52728, 0.83782, 0.86391]sMs[0.320205, 0.952292, 0.351335, 0.837774]sMs[0.390741, 0.728013, 0.614486, 0.378596]

 The first list shows the lambdas of thought edges, the final two lists are the two score matrices used in the morph.
 To generate images 'around' the edge, a small delta is perturbed around both points.
 For simplicity, just one of these deltas is shown.
 With only one exception, all edges are found successfully.
+Note the order was rearranged due to the different method of detection.

 ![edge1](https://github.com/mkreitze/morphGrains/blob/master/edge%20method%20example/visExample/1/1.gif)
 ![edgeG1](https://github.com/mkreitze/morphGrains/blob/master/edge%20method%20example/visExample/1/1.png)